 "It's obviously always a tough warm-up to go out there and play another final.
 I think we're just handling it better and better each time we go on court for such a special moment, for these special matches," Babos said.

 "We had great memories from last time we played them, that's for sure.
 That was the final of the Masters in Shenzhen.
-We really controlled that match, played very well.
-Same as today.
+We really controlled that match, played very well - the same as today.
 We had a plan which we really wanted to stick to.

 The two teams traded breaks of serve early on in the opener, but from 2-2 in the first set, Babos and Mladenovic hardly looked back in their third consecutive championship appearance Down Under.